caosol/Fontchanger/README.md

 - <a href="https://forum.xda-developers.com/member.php?u=4544860">@osm0sis</a>

 ## Changelog
+### v1.7 - 6.14.2019
+* Fix custom Fonts applying for devices that dont use Roboto as default font
+* No longer requires Roboto as default font

 ### v1.6 - 6.14.2019
 * Add new connection checker
 * fix shebang for whatever reason